krystianhub/StayAwake/README.md

 StayAwake is a simple program for Windows & MacOS to keep your system awake without affecting your workflow.

-Inspired by [stay-awake](https://pypi.org/project/stay-awake/) package for Python.
+It is inspired by the [stay-awake](https://pypi.org/project/stay-awake/) package for Python.

-As with the Python package the program is only triggered when you don't do any mouse movements and it is completely headless (it is intended to be used as a command line tool).
+The program is only triggered when you don't do any mouse movements and it is completely headless, intended to be used as a command line tool.

 ### How does it work?

-If in a span of **15** seconds you don't move your mouse, this program will automatically move your mouse for about **100** to **150** pixels randomly.
+If in a span of **15** seconds you don't move your mouse, StayAwake will automatically move your mouse for about **100** to **150** pixels randomly.
 There won't be any mouse displacement!
 If you are working, this will do absolutely nothing!

-All settings like the time interval or the range of random mouse movement is fully customizable via environment variables or **[.env](.env)** file.
+All settings like the time interval or the range of random mouse movement are fully customizable via environment variables or the **[.env](.env)** file.

 ## Installation